-Students are relatively easy targets as their personal information is often easier to obtain (particularly at schools which still post grades by Social Security number, but also because students don't always adequately safeguard that information), many don't closely monitor their financial accounts, while most regularly receive credit card applications in the mail.
+Students are relatively easy targets as their personal information is often easier to obtain.
+Many young adults don't always adequately safeguard that information, many don't closely monitor their financial accounts, and most regularly receive credit card applications in the mail.

 Think about how easy it can be to use a credit card to place an order online, or (in many cases) to use your bank's website to pay your bills.
 Once a criminal has access to your accounts, it is not much more difficult for the criminal to commit a wide variety of financial crimes.

 Victims of identity theft often have a great deal of difficulty clearing their credit records, during which time their own credit rating and ability to obtain loans is often significantly impaired.
-In the most extreme cases, an identity thief may actually pretend to be you - obtaining identification cards, bank accounts, loans, and jobs using your name - where you don't find out there is a problem until you get hounded by bill collectors, contacted by the government about unpaid taxes.
+In the most extreme cases, an identity thief may actually pretend to be the victim – obtaining identification cards, bank accounts, loans, and jobs using the victim's name.
+The victim may not find out about the problem until contacted by bill collectors or contacted by the government about unpaid taxes.

 Beyond problems getting loans or mortgages, a damaged credit history can cause the victim to experience difficulty obtaining new jobs or renting an apartment, as employers and landlords often review credit records for new applicants.
 The longer or more involved the identity theft, the more difficult it can be to repair the damage.